cds-snc/canadalogin-static-website/website/src/en/users/get-started/get-started.md

 <br />

+   - {% link links.whatisgcsignin 'What is GC Sign in?' %}
    - {% link links.createaccount 'How to create a GC Sign in account' %}
    - {% link links.twostepverificationmethods 'What is 2-step verification?' %}